-From the land of forests, lakes and nokia mobile phones, Liisa moved to Brussels in 2012 to study at the prestigious circus school École Supérieure des Arts du Cirque "ESAC" where she graduated from in the spring of 2016 and has since been busily working with companies such as Cirque Éloize, Cirkus Zorba, Cirque Rouages, Cirque Galapiat and Cie des Chausson Rouges.
+From the land of forests, lakes and nokia mobile phones, Liisa moved to Brussels in 2012 to study at the prestigious circus school École Supérieure des Arts du Cirque "ESAC" from which she graduated in the spring of 2016 and has since been busily working with companies such as Cirque Éloize, Cirkus Zorba, Cirque Rouages, Cirque Galapiat and Cie des Chausson Rouges.
 She has also performed in multiple high profile events such as the Paris fashion week 2017.

-Liisa herself is also a bit of a fashion nut who loves to be in the nature and to bath in crystal clear waters, Liisa also doesn’t mind the odd cuddle with a cute cat and lazy sunny sunday brunches (I mean, who doesn’t?)
+Liisa herself is also a bit of a fashion nut who loves to be in the nature and to bathe in crystal clear waters, Liisa also doesn’t mind the odd cuddle with a cute cat and lazy sunny sunday brunches (I mean, who doesn’t?)

 Jeromy Zwick (Australia/Switzerland)

 Born and raised in Australia by his Swiss parents, Jeromy grew up with the best of both cultures.
-Barbecue Saturday night and a Fondue Sunday evening.
+Barbecue Saturday night and a Fondue on Sunday evening.

 Jeromy also moved to Brussels to follow his dream of becoming a professional circus artist and was accepted in to École Supérieure des Arts du Cirque “ESAC” in 2014.
-Before coming to Brussels Jeromy studied and worked as a cabinet/furniture maker, and now he still enjoys to work with some wooden projects on the side.
+Before coming to Brussels, Jeromy studied and worked as a cabinet/furniture maker, and now he still enjoys to work with some wooden projects on the side.
 After graduating from ESAC in the spring of 2017 Jeromy directly joined the Belgian circus company 15feet6 and co-created the passion project Hands some Feet together with Liisa Näykki not long after falling for her romantically.

 Meri-Maija Näykki (Finland)